AlexRoar/coroutineFSort/README.md

 # Coroutine Files Sort

-Sort numbers in files on pure C with the power of couroutines.
+Sort numbers in files and merge them into one on pure C with the power of couroutines.

 Mail.ru Tarantool Highload & SysProg first task